Rossilaz/Sapiens-MoCreatures/README.md

 # Sapiens-MoCreatures
-MoCreatures mod for Sapiens, lead by NoobyTheNoobster647
+MoCreatures mod for Sapiens, lead by FoshDosh